Skip to main content

 Non-native, Invasive Species on Mt.
 Tam

-Non-native, invasive species in Marin County come in myriad forms, including water molds, plants, invertebrates, fish, amphibians, birds, and mammals.
-The major threats posed by invasive species include changes in fire frequency or intensity, groundwater depletion, changes to soil chemistry, competition with native species, and a loss of native species diversity.
+Non-native, invasive species in Marin County come in myriad forms, including water molds, plants,invertebrates, fish, amphibians, birds, and mammals.
+The major threats posed by invasive species include changes in fire frequency or intensity, groundwater depletion, changes to soil chemistry, competition with native species, and a loss of native species diversity (LCA, 2009).

 Plants

 While all natural areas on Mt.
-Tam face some degree of threat from invasive plant species, some are more resistant to invasion than others due to varying soil types, moisture levels, and canopy density.
-Furthermore, small, patchy habitats have more gaps for invasive species to take hold, and more peripheral areas that may be exposed to invasion.
+Tam face some degree of threat from invasive plant species, soil type, moisture level, and shade make some areas more resistant than others to invasion.
+Furthermore, small, patchy habitats have more gaps for invasive species to take hold, as well as more edges that may be exposed to invasion.
+Larger, more intact habitat patches and more remote parts of the mountain, on the other hand, may have fewer pathways—i.e., roads, trails, or human development corridors—for invasive-species dispersion.

-There are currently over 300 documented non-native plant species on Mt.
-Tam, representing about a third of the known plant species diversity on the mountain.
-Out of those, around 60 are priority species targeted for early detection, mapping, and control by the One Tam Conservation Management Team.
+Currently, about 30% of the known plant species on Mt.
+Tam are non-native.
+Of those, around 65 are priority species targeted for early detection, mapping, and control by the One Tam Conservation Management Program.

-Highest priority species are those that are not currently widespread in Marin County or on Mt.
-Tam, but that have demonstrated a capacity to do harm to ecosystems in other regions or adjacent counties.
-Suitable habitat for these species is found on Mt.
-Tam, thus finding and managing incipient populations in the early stages is critical.
-In 2016, the One Tam Conservation Management Team was able to treat all instances of these highest priority species found during early detection surveys.
+Although the highest-priority species are not currently widespread in Marin County or on Mt.
+Tam, they have demonstrated a capacity to harm to ecosystems in other regions or adjacent counties.
+Because suitable habitat for these species is found on Mt.
+Tam, it is critical that we find and manage incipient populations in their early stages.
+In 2020, the One Tam Conservation Management Program reviewed 10 years of invasive-plant data to prioritize control projects across the mountain.
+As of 2023, approximately 90% of the patches of the highest-priority species are being treated annually.
+One Tam partners continue to review local detections of widespread invasive plants for mountain-wide containment and control.

-Other non-native, invasive species that are often widespread in the county and/or on Mt.
-Tam are managed by existing agency vegetation programs with staff and volunteer support.
-These species may become high priorities for removal when they are found far from source populations in small amounts.
+Other non-native, invasive species that are widespread in the county and/or on Mt.
+Tam are closely controlled by the mountain’s land management agencies via existing vegetation programs using staff and volunteer support.
+These species may become high priorities for removal when found in small amounts far from source populations.

 Animals

-Non-native invasive animals compete with native species for food, shelter, and nest/den sites, and some also prey directly on native species.
-There are 27 known non-native animal species on Mt.
-Tam.
+Non-native, invasive animals compete with native species for food, shelter, and nest or den sites.
+Some of them also prey directly on native species.
+There are more than 20 known non-native animal species on Mt.
+Tam (Figure 1.5).
 Species of particular concern include:

-• American bullfrogs (Lithobates catesbeianus) compete with and prey upon other amphibian species including federally threatened California red-legged frogs (Rana draytonii) as well as foothill yellow-legged frogs (Rana boylii), which are a federal and state species of concern
+• The American bullfrog (Lithobates catesbeianus) competes with and preys upon other amphibian species, including the federally threatened California red-legged frog (Rana draytonii) as well as the foothill yellow-legged frog (R. boylii), a federal and state species of concern

-• Signal crayfish (Pacifastacus leniusculus) prey upon juvenile foothill yellow-legged frogs
+• The signal crayfish (Pacifastacus leniusculus) preys upon the juvenile foothill yellow-legged frog

-• Red-eared sliders (Trachemys scripta elegans) and other non-native turtles compete with and prey upon native aquatic wildlife
+• The red-eared slider (Trachemys scripta elegans) and other non-native turtles compete with and prey upon native aquatic wildlife

-• Domestic and/or feral cats (Felis catus) prey on native birds, rodents, and reptiles
+• Domestic and feral cats (Felis catus) prey on native birds, rodents, and reptiles